Vearnell Lercke "Nell" Marino Obituary (1935 - 2022) The Bryan-College Station Eagle

-Vearnell Lercke Marino "Nell", 86, went to be with her Lord on March 30,2022 at her home in Bryan, Tx where she entered into rest peacefully in her sleep.
+Vearnell Lercke "Nell" Marino, 86, went to be with her Lord on March 30,2022 at her home in Bryan, Tx where she entered into rest peacefully in her sleep.

 She greatly enjoyed attending her weekly card parties with friends and organizing bus trips to the Casinos.
 She dedicated much of her time to St. Anthony's Church and her involvement in Golden Years, St. Anthony's Altar Society, and spaghetti dinners.
 Her most precious past times were line dancing, listening to country western music, watching the Price Is Right, Wheel of Fortune, scratching her scratch off tickets, and drinking a cold beer.
 She loved cooking and made the best lasagna and cucuzza.